NHSDigital/apim-test-utils/README.md

 * PDS (WIP)

-## Get starter with the OAuthHelper
+## Get started with the OAuthHelper
-The OAuthHelper is a collection of functions to help make it easier for a tester to communicate with identity service e.g. requesting an access token or creating a jwt.
+The OAuthHelper is a collection of methods to help make it easier for a tester to communicate with identity service e.g. requesting an access token or creating a jwt.

 ### Basic example below: